-Of course the shift from denial to awakening was helped by factual information about the crime and insecurity situation in the Netherlands (see above), in Amsterdam and in schools (SBR 1990, Mooij, 1994).
-However, most of this knowledge was already publicly available for years, but it stayed laying there dormant.
-The awakening for schools in Amsterdam was actively helped by a push from the heath and safety officials from the city of Amsterdam who simply followed new regulations issued by the National Ministry of Social Affairs and Employment.
-These regulations - since 1995 part of the Health and Safety Act (Arbeidsomstandighedenwet) - forced employers to take precautionary measures against aggression, violence and sexual intimidation at the workplace (see also: Van Oosten, Steinmetz, Van Soomeren 1995; Steinmetz & De Savornin Lohman 1995).
-Two groups of officials from the city of Amsterdam now realized they were more or less pursuing the same cause: on one side the health and safety officials and on the other side a newly appointed - but very experienced7 - project coordinator for school security.
+Of course the shift from denial to awakening was helped by factual information about the crime - and insecurity situation in the Netherlands (see above), in Amsterdam and in schools (SBR 1990, Mooij, 1994).
+However, most of this knowledge was already publicly available for years, but it stayed lying there dormant.
+The awakening for schools in Amsterdam was actively helped by a push from the health and safety officials from the city of Amsterdam who simply followed new regulations issued by the National Ministry of Social Affairs and Employment.
+These regulations - since 1995 part of the Occupational Health and Safety Act (Arbeidsomstandighedenwet) - forced employers to take precautionary measures against aggression, violence and sexual intimidation at the workplace (see also: Van Oosten, Steinmetz, Van Soomeren 1995; Steinmetz & De Savornin Lohman 1995).

+Two groups of officials from the city of Amsterdam now realized they were more or less pursuing the same cause: on one side the health and safety officials and on the other side a newly appointed - but very experienced7 - project co-ordinator for school security.
 Health and safety officials looked only at the staff (teachers, management, administrators, technical staff/facility-management in schools).
-The project coordinator for the school security was mainly driven by his task to help implement a new city wide policy plan aiming at 'youth (in general) and safety' in Amsterdam.
+The project co-ordinator for the school security was mainly driven by his task to help implement a new city wide policy plan aiming at 'youth (in general) and safety' in Amsterdam.
 Within this broader policy there was also substantial funding for a big school project available.

-The officials of the city of Amsterdam (health/safety + school security) asked two private firms (DSP + SAO, authors of this paper) and the Institute for Post Doctorate Education (of e.g. teachers, staff, etc from schools) to help formulate a policy.
-This public private partnership - a rather unique construction - joined under the name 'Amsterdam Partnership for Safety and Security on Schools'.
+The officials of the city of Amsterdam (health/safety + school security) asked two private firms, DSP and SAO, and the Institute for Post Doctorate Education (of e.g. schoolteachers, staff, etc.) to help formulating a policy.
+This was a public/private partnership - a rather unique construction - joined under the name 'Amsterdam Partnership for Safety and Security on Schools'.
 The first tasks of this partnership were to start a diagnostic research in all high schools.